Wehmeyer100/CoI.Mod.Better/README.md

 # Config

     "DisableBigStorage": false,                 => Disables the modded size of the warehouses., Only for new game!!!

+    "DisableGenerellEdicts": false,             => Deactivates the added generell edicts, Only for new game!!!

-    "DisableVehicleEdicts": false,              => Deactivates the newly added edicts, Only for new game!!!
+    "DisableVehicleEdicts": false,              => Deactivates the added Vehicle edicts, Only for new game!!!

     "DisableNewRefugeesSystem": false,          => Deactivates the newly Refugees System, Only for new game!!!